 Keep trying.
 And if you've got something you really like, contact Reid.

 How do my photos or art get selected for front page or for publication?

 The same process that is involved in the selection of written work for publication or Daily Read is involved in selection of photos and art for publication and feature on the front page.
 (We feature a NEW piece of art and a NEW Daily Read on the front page of the site every day.
 (We do sometimes lapse over the weekends.)
 NOTE: If you have a photo or a piece of scanned art you think is really good, ALSO upload a high-resolution copy via the ATTACHMENT field near the bottom of your blog form.

 How do I upload photos to my post?

 First a word on photos.
 This is a community that emphasizes words.
 HOWEVER, we love images.
-And images often can add a new dimension of your post.
-Since most of us know have smart phones, we have a built-in camera that is far better than the digital point and shoot cameras even of several years ago.
+And images often can add a new dimension to your post.
 So by all means share a photo that you think works with your piece and you don't have to be too literal about it.
-As you will see in The Voice, Susan Reid and her interns often combine a gorgeous photo with a gorgeous piece of writing that has the effect of enhancing both.
+Check out The Voice for examples of photos and words that pair well.

 There are two ways to upload photos:

 - UPLOAD via ADD MEDIA field.
 In your blog create form, click ADD MEDIA >> Image >> Add new file and click choose file for a single photo on your computer and click "Upload."
 If you have more than one photo -- which automatically creates a slideshow -- use ADVANCED UPLOAD to drag and drop multiple photos to upload.
 Make sure you choose the "visual" Category in your blog form.
 (You can actually choose three Categories by right clicking your mouse.)